 |Human hair extension at-home maintenance and care.

 Thank you for choosing NYLA Salon to serve your beauty needs!
-We work hard to ensure that
+We work hard to ensure

-your extension service is relaxing & stress-free.
+that your extension service is relaxing & stress-free.

-Regardless of the type of application method used to attach your extension hair, please follow
+Regardless of the type of application method used to attach your extension hair, please

-the guidelines below to the letter for the best results.
+follow the guidelines below to the letter for the best results.

 Shampooing/Getting Extensions Wet

-Step 1: Prior to showering or getting your extensions wet, carefully brush your natural hair
+Step 1: Prior to showering or getting your extensions wet, carefully brush your natural

-smooth the hair.
+tangles and smooth the hair.
 Use gentle strokes and take your time!
 This step is important!